bitovi/canjs.com/_posts/2014-07-24-brightroll-case-study.markdown

 ### Before CanJS

 BrightRoll used CanJS to build its advanced programmatic buying console for digital video advertising.
 The original BrightRoll interface was architected without a front-end framework, and instead mainly used Rails with a bit of client-side jQuery.
-Unfortunately, this wasn’t providing our media team and clients with the kind of user experience they needed; console executes orders within our real-time marketplace and connects clients instantly to an ecosystem of more than 15,000 websites and mobile apps, more than 350 partners, 500 million monthly global unique viewers.
+Unfortunately, this wasn’t providing our media team and clients with the kind of user experience they needed; console executes orders within our real-time marketplace and connects clients instantly to an ecosystem of more than 15,000 websites and mobile apps, more than 350 partners, and 500 million monthly global unique viewers.
 At that scale, we needed to make the application utilize a more modern data flow as well as increase the speed and responsiveness overall.
 As a result, we opted to switch to a single-page app, and this ultimately made us realize we needed to investigate some new technologies.

 ### Choosing a Framework